Skip to content

-So after spending about 3 weeks futzing around with Solid State Drives, Vista and Windows 7, I think I have come to a set of truths that I have learned.
+After spending about 3 weeks with Solid State Drives, Vista, and Windows 7, I have learned some truths.
+I think I have come to a set of truths that are valuable.

-First, upgrading your operating system is a mistake, you should always install a new clean version of your operating system no matter what.
-You can find all the install codes you need for your software and you can figure out how to back up your data, and a clean install just fixes a myriad of problems and sins that have built up over the life of your previous operating system lifetime.
+First, upgrading your operating system is a mistake.
+You should always install a new clean version of your operating system.
+Do this no matter what.
+You can find all the install codes you need for your software.
+You can figure out how to back up your data.
+A clean install just fixes a myriad of problems.
+It also resolves the sins that have built up over the life of your previous operating system lifetime.

-I managed to get a good size solid state drive, and I have learned that if you install your operating system correctly on the device, your system will run much better (if you are running Windows 7).
-I think putting an SSD on a Vista or XP system is just not worth doing (Windows 7 seems to understand the devices and optimizes to use it).
+I managed to get a good size solid state drive.
+I have learned that if you install your operating system correctly on the device, your system will run much better.
+This is true if you are running Windows 7.
+I believe putting an SSD on a Vista or XP system is not worthwhile.
+Windows 7 understands the devices and optimizes to use them.
 You should run Windows 7 to use an SSD.

-Attempting to Clone your disk to the SSD while it sounds like an interesting concept, is a bloody waste of your time.
-I ended up with a somewhat faster system, but, not as fast as when I simply reloaded the OS from scratch and loaded it onto a formatted SSD.
+Cloning your disk to the SSD may sound interesting.
+Still, it is a bloody waste of your time.
+I ended up with a somewhat faster system.
+It was not as fast as when I reloaded the OS from scratch and loaded it onto a formatted SSD.

 I am not sure what the lifetime of an SSD is, so you should have a reliable back up system for your important data (or better still have all your important data on a NAS or server elsewhere).
 This makes the system you are running on almost “disposable”, but it is much faster for now, and that is what you are looking for.